 Yes.
 Book donation organizations will process donated books to individual inmates as they have done in the past (prior to the lockdown).
 These books will be processed through the SPC.

 What happens with religious books or outside bible studies?

-We will work with Religious Services to develop policy as soon as possible.
-Volunteers should not be bringing publications into the facility at this time.
+We will work with religious services to develop policy as soon as possible.
+Volunteers should not bring publications into the facility at this time.

 Are there limitations as to what books an inmate can order?

-An inmate can request any book; however, it is still subject to content review by the Incoming Publication Review Committee, and content may not violate DC-ADM 803, "Inmate Mail and Incoming Publications."
+An inmate can order any book; however, it is still subject to content review by the Incoming Publication Review Committee, and content may not violate DC-ADM 803, "Inmate Mail and Incoming Publications."